11 Benefits of Developing a Growth Mindset in Life

 Having a growth mindset will help you remain calm and focus on striving for perfection.

-With a growth mind frame, you're more likely to remain calm and focus on the process rather than performance and outcomes.
-Taking this approach prevents obsessive scrutinizing, harsh self-criticism, and rumination over what you could've done better.
+With a growth mindset, you're more likely to remain calm and focus on the process rather than performance and outcomes.
+This approach prevents obsessive scrutinizing, harsh self-criticism, and rumination over what you could've done better.

 8. Improved romantic relationships

 Relationships evolve and change just like people do.
-Some behaviors and habits that were once admired or accepted may start becoming sources of conflict.
+Some behaviors and habits that were once admired or accepted may become sources of conflict.
 Sometimes, the issue relates to needing more money to deal with the increasing cost of living.
-In fact, financial problems are a leading cause of breakups and divorce.
+Financial problems are a leading cause of breakups and divorce.

 You or your partner may need to get a better-paying job.
-Deciding to explore higher-paying jobs is a sign of wanting to do better for the sake of your relationship.
-Conflicts surrounding money will resolve, thereby reducing stress and tension between you too.
+Deciding to explore higher-paying employment is a sign of wanting to do better for the sake of your relationship.
+Resolving conflicts surrounding money will reduce stress and tension between you, too.
 Relief from financial problems gives you and your partner more time to focus on strengthening your relationship.

 9. Better health

 Seeing the world through the lens of growth tends to put your mind at ease.
 Instead of stressing over problems, you'll look for solutions.
-You understand that challenges are an integral part of life and it is your responsibility to change whatever threatens your well-being.
+You understand that challenges are an integral part of life, and your responsibility is to change whatever threatens your well-being.

 10. Greater desire to set SMART goals